Pharmacometrics-Enabled DOse OPtimization (PEDOOP) for Seamless Phase I-II Trials in Oncology: Simulation Study

 Figure \ref{fig:auc} presents the density plots of the logarithm of AUC for the five doses in a simulated trial.
 The logarithm AUC is numerically calculated according to \eqref{eq:AUC_d}.
 It shows that the posterior distribution is able to shrink the prior towards the truth.

 In this simulation study, we set up a total of four distinct scenarios.
 To create these scenarios, we held the true values of $\bm{\theta}$ constant, thereby determining the toxicity and efficacy probabilities for each one.
-All the scenarios have the same efficacy probabilities of the five dose levels, (0.12, 0.18, 0.27, 0.33, 0.37).
-This means only the third or higher dose exhibits a therapeutic effect greater than $\pi_E$.
-In these four scenarios, the toxicity of the second, third, fourth, and fifth doses resembles $\pi_T$, respectively.
-Specific information can be found in Table \ref{tab:sim1}.